mjdave/tui/README.md

 readValue()             // reads input from the command line, serializing just the first value, doesn't (shouldn't!) call functions or load variables clear()                 // clears the console when run from a command line

-require(path)   // loads the given tui file, path is relative to the tui binary (for now) type()          // returns the type name of the given object, eg. 'table', 'string', 'number', 'vec4', 'bool'
+require(path)   // loads the given tui file type()          // returns the type name of the given object, eg. 'table', 'string', 'number', 'vec4', 'bool'

 debug.getFileName()             // returns the current script file name or debug identifier string